nushell/nupm/DESIGN.md

 Packages need to be stored somewhere.
 There should be one central "official" location (see https://github.com/NixOS/nixpkgs for inspiration).

-Additionally, user should be able to add 3rd party repositories as well as install local and other packages (e.g., from the web, just pointing at URL), as long as it has `project.nuon` telling `nupm` what to do.
+Additionally, user should be able to add 3rd party repositories as well as install local and other packages (e.g., from the web, just pointing at URL), as long as it has `METADATA_FILE` telling `nupm` what to do.

 ## API / CLI Interface